How You Can See the Greek Islands with Eurail

 If your trip is all about seeing the Greek islands with Eurail, then chances are you’ll fly directly to the capital Athens.
 From there you can easily make your way towards the coast and islands.

 Another often overlooked start or end point is Italy – Greece’s neighbor just across the water.
+The Eurail 6 Trip Greek Islands Pass makes this a great starting point for your Island hopping adventure.
 There are regular ferries between the two countries.
-If you’re making the crossing between Ancona, Bari, or Venice (Italy) and Patras (Greece) with your Eurail Greek Islands Pass, the TRAINOSE rail/bus transfer between Patras and Piraeus is free.
+If you’re making the crossing between Ancona, Bari, or Venice (Italy) and Patras (Greece) with your Eurail 6 trip Greek Islands Pass, the TRAINOSE rail/bus transfer between Patras and Piraeus is free.

 Plan your trip